-Community Associations Institute (CAI) supports and recommends consideration and adoption of the one or more of the Uniform Community Association Acts by all states.
-In those states where it is not appropriate, practical or possible to adopt one or more of these uniform acts in their entirety, CAI supports and recommends consideration of appropriate portions of these laws.
+Community Associations Institute (CAI) supports and recommends consideration and adoption of the one or more of the uniform community association acts by all states.
+In those states where it is not appropriate, practical, or possible to adopt one or more of these uniform acts in their entirety, CAI supports and recommends consideration of appropriate portions of these laws.

-Since the original condominium statutes in the United States were drafted in the 1960s, we have had more than 50 years of experience in the development and operation of common interest communities.
-Associations now govern nearly 22 percent-24 percent of housing in the United States and this percentage keeps increasing.
+Since the original condominium statutes in the United States were drafted in the 1960s, we have had more than 60 years of experience in the development and operation of common interest communities.

+Associations now govern roughly 29% of housing in the United States and this percentage keeps increasing.
 Experience has shown that the early statutes, although thoughtfully drafted and the product of the best thought of their time, did not deal adequately and completely with many of the issues that we currently encounter in the development and operation of common interest communities.
 The Uniform Law Commission's work has improved practices over the years.

-CAI recognizes that, in many states, adoption of Uniform Community Associations Acts in their entirety, or in part, is not possible because of other considerations of state law and the need for practical political compromise in the legislative process.
+CAI recognizes that, in many states, adoption of uniform community associations acts in their entirety, or in part, is not possible because of other considerations of state law and the need for practical political compromise in the legislative process.